Hazard

 Manufacturing industry jobs are essential to our economy, as the sector keeps other businesses running.
 According to the U.S. Bureau of Labor Statistics, approximately 12,083,479 people were employed in the private manufacturing sector as of 2020.
 However, manufacturing factory workers are at a higher risk of workplace injuries due to the potential hazards of the work.
 Manufacturing jobs often involve operating heavy machinery, frequent heavy lifting, the risk of falling objects, repetitive tasks, and exposure to harmful substances.

-Most Common Manufacturing InjuriesSome of the most common workplace injuries include repetitive stress injuries, overexertion injuries, developing musculoskeletal disorders, hearing from exposure to loud machinery, burns, accidents, and serious injuries from falling objects.
+Most Common Manufacturing InjuriesSome of the most common workplace injuries include repetitive stress injuries, overexertion injuries, developing musculoskeletal disorders, hearing loss from exposure to loud machinery, burns, slip and fall accidents, and serious injuries from falling objects.
 Manufacturing facilities must prioritize workplace safety, follow established safety protocol guidelines to protect workers from injury, and provide comprehensive training for employees.

 Machinery-Related Injuries